 Buildings over time will depreciate.
 The building itself plus its internal fixtures, fittings and equipment will become worn and those items eventually need replacing.

-The Australian Tax Office (ATO) allows commercial and residential owners of income producing properties to claim a tax deduction for the wear and tear that occurs on any old or new investment property.
+The Australian Tax Office (ATO) allows commercial and residential owners of income producing properties, in and around Adelaide, to claim a tax deduction for the wear and tear that occurs on any old or new investment property.

 The best time to get a depreciation inspection on your property is immediately after settlement and preferably before the tenant moves in.